berrnd/KeePassAutoTypeCustomFieldPicker/README.md

 With the current `{PICKCHARS}` placeholder you can pick single chars out of a field.
 But for this use case you need a placeholder for a complete field value.

-To fix the time to when this will be implemented in KeePass itself, I have created this plugin.

 Usage
 -----
 Just use the new placeholder `{PICKCUSTOMFIELD}` in an Auto-Type sequence.